Bright-Computing/interactions/README.md

 -->

 # interactions
-`interactions.rb` is a tool for automatizing the generation of scripts (currently only bash), and executing combinations of them.
+`interactions.rb` is a tool for **automatizing the generation of scripts** (currently only bash), and **executing combinations of them**.
 Each of those combinations are called `interactions`.

 `interactions.rb`, although a general purpose tool, designed to generate any kind of text streams (or scripts) to be executed by any processor callable in ruby (although currently tested only in bash), was started for keeping up with the growing combinations of tools that can be installed and managed using the big data plugin of Bright Cluster Manager.
-We needed a tool where we could describe complex test cases as self descriptive as:
+We needed a tool where we could **describe and execute complex test cases as self descriptive as**:

 ```
   "multiple_bigdata_tools_test" : {